dnajava/BigY/README.md

 BigY1 counts how many derived to ? there are in csv-file and percentages.

-BigY2 counts all A,C,G,T and other how many occurrences there are and percentages.
+BigY2 counts all A,C,G,T and other and how many occurrences there are each and percentages.